elliotwoods/msgpack-arduino/readme.md

 I wrote this library after using https://github.com/HEADS-project/arduino_msgpack, so some of the ideas are taken from them (e.g. operating directly on the stream).

+I'd suggesting reading through the msgpack spec at https://github.com/msgpack/msgpack/blob/master/spec.md so you know the limitations.

 Usage patterns
 --------------